Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ## Media Resume

-Constant to denote the current tracking session is resuming a previosly closed session.
+Constant to denote the current tracking session is resuming a previously closed session.
 This information must be provided when starting a tracking session.

 {% tabs %}
 {% tab title="Android" %}